Learn how to build bone density and improve heart health with strength training.

 Your best bet to get started with strength training is getting quality in-person instruction.
 This can be in a class (check your gym’s schedule for one that includes strength training), at a functional fitness gym (yes, beginners are welcome) or with a trainer.
 Small group or personal training, though the priciest option, ensures you’ll get the attention you need.

 Can’t spare the expense?
-Ask a fit friend or family member you trust for some pointers.
 If you’re learning on your own, do your homework.
 The American College of Sports Medicine provides a guide.
 Use reputable fitness sites to find how-tos.
-Videos are particularly helpful for beginners.
+YouTube videos are particularly helpful for beginners; choose videos produced by well trained, certified fitness professionals.

 Try it out

 Let’s start with the basics.
-Remember, start light while you’re learning each movement.
-Challenge yourself with the weight only once you feel comfortable.
+Remember, start with only light weights while you’re learning each movement.
+Challenge yourself with heavier weight only once you feel comfortable.

 - Goblet squat: Set your feet shoulder-width apart.
 Hold a kettlebell or a dumbbell in both hands at your chest.
-With control and keeping your chest up, push your hips down and back.
+With control and keeping your chest up, push your hips down and back as you lower yourself to a squatting position.
 Allow your knees to track over your toes until your thighs are parallel to the floor.
-Push off your heels and stand back up.
+Push from your heels to stand back up.

 - Overhead press: Bring two dumbbells to your shoulders.
-Take a deep breath in and tighten your core.
+Take a deep breath in and tighten your abdominal muscles.
 Press both arms straight up, in line with your ears.
-Bring the weights back down to starting position.
+Then lower the weights back down to starting position.

 - Kettlebell sumo deadlift: Stand with feet shoulder-width apart and toes slightly turned out, with a kettlebell between your feet.
 Bend at the hips and grab the kettlebell handle.
 Flatten your back, keeping your neck neutral.
 Press your feet into the floor and stand up.